iebgit/crypto-prediction/README.md

 This project uses TensorFlow and Keras for building and training the LSTM model.
 Special thanks to the open-source community for providing these powerful tools.
 ```

-You can save this content in a `README.md` file and include it in your project repository on GitHub.
-Adjust the repository URL, your username, and any other specifics as needed.